Abhijit2505/Dynamic-Programming/README.md

 <b>The Dynamic Approach:</b>

 Tabulation is done using a two dimensional array in this case.
-Whose dimensions are same as that of the length of the strings.
+Whose dimensions are same as that of the length of the strings + 1 .

     class dynamic_approach
     {